 Sometimes I wonder if it’s all worth it.
 What am I even doing this for?
 Some behemoth holding company?
 Some even more behemoth alien being?
 To be honest, there are times when I feel like I’m a slave to The Man, just another meaningless cog in the wheel of big business.
 In a much less metaphorical way, I also feel like a slave to the parasite that has taken over my body and free will.

-It’s an exhausting life, and it never stops, even after sundown.
-In fact, night is often the only time I’m able to focus and get any real work done.
-So I end up burning the midnight oil, reformatting PowerPoint presentations, planning sales meetings, catching up on email and, of course, every night before I can go to sleep I’m compelled by some unknown presence to spend at least six hours in the corner, slowly rocking back and forth while making Morse-code ticking noises into the cell phone-like receiver that’s growing out of my wrist.
-Most nights it’s usually nearing dawn before I’m finally able to settle into my mucous-lined cocoon for some much needed shut-eye.
+It’s an exhausting life that never stops, even after sundown.
+In fact, night is often the only time I can focus and get any real work done.
+So I end up burning the midnight oil, reformatting PowerPoint presentations, planning sales meetings, catching up on email, and, of course, every night before I can go to sleep, I’m compelled by some unknown presence to spend at least six hours in the corner, slowly rocking back and forth while making Morse-code ticking noises into the cell phone-like receiver that’s growing out of my wrist.
+Most nights, it’s usually nearing dawn before I’m finally able to settle into my mucous-lined cocoon for some much-needed shut-eye.